CerberusLatrans/c4c-assessment/README.md

 HOW TO START THE APPLICATION (at least how I did it): load this file in VSCode and install Live Server (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) click Go Live (a tab should open in your browser on a local port and the site should be running)

+Note: used browserify to import the fs module (for reading and writing locally), so might have to put "npm i browserify -g" in the terminal